wp-plugins/facebook-feed-grabber/readme.txt

 = 0.9 =
 * Improved Widget feed control.
+* Fixed failure to turn urls into clickable links in post message.
 * Changed the locale option to retrieve a list of locales via CURL instead of allow_url_fopen.
 * Improved App credential validation.
 * Improved options upgradability.
+* Moved ffg setup class and hooks to it's own file (ffg-setup.php).
+* Improved some inline documentation to better match the WP PHPDoc standards.

 = 0.8.2 =
 * Removed call time pass-by-reference for compatibility with PHP 5.4.